 There are so many recipes out there, and while I’m sure there are many great ones that yield a very similar result, this version is my favorite!

-If you’re a total candied nut newb, let’s chat about the finer points of these cute and sweet homemade candied pecans.
+If you’re a total candied nut newb, let’s chat about the finer points of these making these at home:

 First things first, let’s talk ingredients.
 What do you need to make homemade candied pecans?
 Well for this particular version of maple candied pecans you need:

 - whole pecans